nils-eilers/NODISKEMU/README.md

 It neither emulates a 6502 CPU nor does it run any Commodore DOS.
-It's just a storage solution that is capable to interact on low level functions such as OPEN or TALK and interprets commands sent to channel 15 in a way similiar to other drives.
+It's just a storage solution that is capable to interact on low level functions such as OPEN or TALK and interprets commands sent to channel 15 in a way similar to other drives.

-The deaper meaning of this name is to clarify that there actually are and ever will be some differences compared to real floppy drives.
+The deeper meaning of this name is to clarify that there actually are and ever will be some differences compared to real floppy drives.